-In November 1990, 34-year-old David Lazzell’s 12-year-old daughter told authorities that from 1985 to 1987, her father had molested her and forced her to engage in oral sex with him in Iberia Parish, Louisiana.
+In November 1990, 34-year-old David Lazzell’s 12-year-old daughter told authorities that from 1985 to 1987, beginning when she was 9 years old, her father molested her and forced her to engage in oral sex with him in Iberia Parish, Louisiana.

 Lazzell, who was embroiled in a contentious divorce with his wife, was arrested on February 23, 1991 in Morgantown, West Virginia, where he was then living.

 On May 31, 1991, Lazzell pled guilty to molestation of a juvenile.
 He was given a five-year suspended prison sentence and placed on probation.

 In about 1995, Lazzell’s daughter, who was then 18 years old, contacted prosecutors in Iberia Parish and told them that she had lied about being sexually assaulted because her mother said if the divorce went through, Lazzell would get custody and she would never see her mother again.
 But Lazzell’s daughter did not pursue her effort to clear her father’s name because prosecutors told her that if she did, it was possible her mother would be prosecuted.